brihernandez/DCSBuildableFARPs/readme.md

 The short answer:

 1. Make a "Invisible FARP" static object, and make sure both its name fields match.
-2. Add player aircraft near the FARP with the "ramp start" or similar optins which cause it to snap to the FARP.
+2. Add player aircraft near the FARP with the "ramp start" or similar options which cause it to snap to the FARP.
 3. Use [`mist.teleportToPoint`](https://wiki.hoggitworld.com/view/MIST_teleportToPoint) to teleport the FARP somewhere else.
 4. The group will spawn on the FARP even after it's been moved.